thoughtspot/thoughtspot.github.io/_admin/users-groups/add-user.md

       <tr id="email">
         <th>Email</th>
         <td>Yes</td>
         <td>The user's email address.
-ThoughtSpot uses this for  notification when another user shares something with them, for onboarding, for the <strong>Ask an Export</strong> feature, and others.
+ThoughtSpot uses this for  notification when another user shares something with them, for onboarding, for the <strong>Ask an Expert</strong> feature, and others.
         <p>Note that during cluster configuration, the domain is specified.
-ThoughtSpot does not accept emails outside this domain.</p></td>
+ThoughtSpot does not accept emails outside this domain. <a href="{{ site.baseurl }}/appliance/contact.html">Contact ThoughtSpot Support</a> to add new domains to your list of allowed domains.</p></td>
       </tr>
       <tr id="welcome-email">
         <th>Send a welcome email</th>